lban2049/tokio/.aigne/doc-smith/docs/api-process.md

 ## Caveats

-There are a few important behaviors to be aware of when working with Tokio processes.

 ### Dropping and Cancellation

-Unlike most futures, dropping a `Child` handle does **not** automatically terminate the process.
-The process will continue to run in the background.
-If you want the process to be killed when the handle is dropped, you must configure the command with `.kill_on_drop(true)` before spawning it.
+A spawned process will, by default, continue to execute even after its `Child` handle has been dropped.
+This behavior is similar to the standard library and differs from the common futures paradigm where dropping implies cancellation.

+To change this, you can use the `Command::kill_on_drop(true)` method.
+This will cause the child process to be killed if the `Child` handle is dropped before the process has exited.

-### Zombie Processes on Unix
+### Unix Processes and Zombies

+On Unix platforms, a parent process must "reap" its child after it has exited to release all OS resources.
+A child process that has exited but has not been reaped is a "zombie" process.
+An accumulation of zombie processes can prevent new processes from being spawned.

-On Unix-like systems, a process that has exited but has not been waited on by its parent becomes a "zombie".
-These processes consume system resources.
-The Tokio runtime attempts to reap spawned processes on a best-effort basis, but for guaranteed cleanup, it is recommended to always explicitly wait for the `Child` to complete using `.wait().await` or a similar method.
+The Tokio runtime attempts to reap any process it spawns on a best-effort basis.
+However, for stricter cleanup guarantees, it is recommended to avoid dropping a `Child` handle and instead explicitly await its completion with `.wait().await`.